lucianmachado/sails-oracle-database/README.md

 ## ¡Important advice!

-Adapter is not finished yet.
+The Adapter is not finished yet.
 It only has implemented a few functionalities for testing purposes.

 Things that you can do NOW: